joedf/Webapp.ahk/README.md

 ;<< Header End >>
 ```

 Note: Do not change the working directory; Webapp.ahk handles it.
 Aurelain's Exo is planned to be intergrated into Webapp.ahk.
 Custom functions maybe added easily.
-See the provided examples html and ahk files.
+See the provided example html and ahk files.

 A Webapp.ahk project must have a `webapp.json` configuration file.